YaoAtTNTS/assignment2-backend/README.md

 Refer to the [Mysql installation guide](https://www3.ntu.edu.sg/home/ehchua/programming/sql/MySQL_HowTo.html) for Windows.

+3. Git

+Refer to the [Git installation guide](https://github.com/git-guides/install-git) for Windows

 ## Run the Application Locally
 1. Open cmd, navigate to the directory where you want to download the source code.